 Child poverty is high and persistent despite fiscal redistribution efforts

 A significant proportion of children, approximately one in three, experience poverty in both monetary terms and across multiple dimensions of well-being, with nearly a third of monetarily poor children facing three or more deprivations simultaneously.
-Interestingly, the current fiscal system of taxes and transfers in Kenya has the unintended consequence of increasing child poverty, raising it from 41.8% to 44.7%; however, it does contribute to reducing child inequality by 5 Gini points, indicating a positive redistributive effect.
+Interestingly, the current fiscal system of taxes and transfers in Kenya has the unintended consequence of increasing child poverty, raising it from 41.8 per cent to 44.7 per cent.
+However, it does contribute to reducing child inequality by 5 Gini points, indicating a positive redistributive effect.
 While health and education are universal public services, the poor and non-poor capture approximately equal benefits which may indicate the presence of structural barriers that limit the ability of the poor to fully access and benefit from these services.
 In contrast, direct cash transfers under the National Safety Net Programme (NSNP) demonstrate better targeting towards poorer children, particularly through initiatives like Nutrition Improvement through Cash and Health Education (NICHE), Cash Transfer for Persons with Severe Disabilities (CT-PWSD), and Older Persons Cash Transfer (OPCT).
-Although programs like CT-OVC and Hunger Safety Net Programme (HSNP) also largely reach poorer households, some leakage to wealthier households underscores the need for periodic recertification.
+Although programmes like CT-Orphans and Vulnerable Children (OVC) and Hunger Safety Net Programme (HSNP) also largely reach poorer households, some leakage to wealthier households underscores the need for periodic recertification.
 Nevertheless, the limited benefit levels of these cash transfers, which have remained stagnant for about a decade, constrain their overall capacity to alleviate child poverty as has been achieved in many other countries through similar programmes.

 Illustrative policy simulations suggest Kenya can enhance the redistributive fiscal impacts by reforming indirect taxes, broadening the tax base, improving the targeting and adequacy of social transfers, and rethinking subsidy design

 Several illustrative policy reforms were simulated based on basic CEQ and CEQ for children.
 Policy simulations on VAT show that increasing or decreasing VAT by 2 percentage points has little effect on change in poverty and inequality while having a relatively large impact on government revenue.
-Note however, that these results are likely to differ from those obtained using economy-wide models such as results from Computable General Equilibrium (CGE) model as CEQ is an accounting approach which does not consider behavioral, life cycle, or general equilibrium effects.
+Note however, that these results are likely to differ from those obtained using economy-wide models such as results from Computable General Equilibrium (CGE) model as CEQ is an accounting approach which does not consider behavioural, life cycle, or general equilibrium effects.

-Bringing all the poor to benefit from Hunger Safety Net Programme (HSNP) has a higher impact on poverty and inequality reduction but also has a huge demand on the budget whereas increasing or reducing the cash transfer amounts by 20 percent has very minimal effect on change in poverty and inequality.
+Bringing all the poor to benefit from HSNP has a higher impact on poverty and inequality reduction but also has a huge demand on the budget whereas increasing or reducing the cash transfer amounts by 20 per cent has very minimal effect on change in poverty and inequality.

 Achieving universal pre-primary and primary education has a huge effect in reducing inequality as the benefits go to many children from poor households who are out-of-school.
 However, this requires more than just increased spending on schools.
-It involves addressing the structural barriers that prevent children from poor households from accessing education, such as inadequate household income, lack of transport, and child labor.
-Therefore, policies must combine investments in school infrastructure and quality with targeted social protection measures, such as cash transfers or school feeding programs, to ensure that the poorest families can afford to send their children to school and keep them there.
+It involves addressing the structural barriers that prevent children from poor households from accessing education, such as inadequate household income, lack of transport, and child labour.
+Therefore, policies must combine investments in school infrastructure and quality with targeted social protection measures, such as cash transfers or school feeding programmes, to ensure that the poorest families can afford to send their children to school and keep them there.

 The fertilizer subsidy could also achieve reduction in poverty and inequality if directed to poor households only but also has substantial demand on the budget.
 However, spending on subsidies is less effective than spending on cash transfers in terms of reducing poverty and inequality.

-Introduction and Context
+Introduction and context